SteveMacenski/slam_toolbox/README.md

 `ceres_preconditioner` - The preconditioner to use with that solver.
 Options: `JACOBI`, `IDENTITY` (none), `SCHUR_JACOBI`.
 Defaults to `JACOBI`.

 `ceres_trust_strategy` - The trust region strategy.
-Line searach strategies are not exposed because they perform poorly for this use.
+Line search strategies are not exposed because they perform poorly for this use.
 Options: `LEVENBERG_MARQUARDT`, `DOGLEG`.
 Default: `LEVENBERG_MARQUARDT`.

 `ceres_dogleg_type` - The dogleg strategy to use if the trust strategy is `DOGLEG`.
 Options: `TRADITIONAL_DOGLEG`, `SUBSPACE_DOGLEG`.
 Default: `TRADITIONAL_DOGLEG`